Rising Electricity Rates in California

 California Commercial and Industrial Electricity Rate Growth from 1990 to 2021

-Industrial rates apply most commonly to manufacturers, plastics industry, aerospace, and other similar industries.
+Rising industrial electricity rates apply most commonly to manufacturers, plastics industry, aerospace, and other similar industries in California.
 These businesses are some of the states highest electricity users and they pay a premium for it.

 Commercial rates apply mostly to flex space, office building, retail and other similar industries.
 These are generally smaller businesses or multi-tenant spaces with moderate electricity usage.
 A lot of these businesses do not have the luxury of running earlier hours to avoid peak TOU pricing.